OlympusDAO-Education/Documentation/equations.md

 For [liquidity bonds](https://docs.olympusdao.finance/references/glossary#liquidity-bonds), the market value of the LP tokens supplied by the bonder is used to determine the bond payout.
 For example, if a user supplies 0.001 OHM-DAI LP token which is valued at 1000 DAI at the time of bonding, and the bond price is 250 DAI, the user will be entitled 4 OHM.

+## OHM Supply

+$$
+OHM_{supplyGrowth} = OHM_{stakers} + OHM_{bonders} + OHM_{DAO}
+$$

+OHM supply does not have a hard cap.
+Its supply increases when:

+- OHM is minted and distributed to the stakers.
+- OHM is minted for the bonder.
+This happens whenever someone purchases a bond.
+- OHM is minted for the DAO.
+This happens whenever someone purchases a bond.
+The DAO gets the same number of OHM as the bonder.

+$$
+OHM_{stakers} = OHM_{totalSupply} * rewardRate
+$$

+At the end of each epoch, the treasury mints OHM at a set [reward rate](https://docs.olympusdao.finance/references/glossary#reward-rate).
+These OHM will be distributed to all the stakers in the protocol.
+You can track the latest reward rate on the [Olympus Policy dashboard](https://dune.xyz/shadow/Olympus-Policy).

+$$
+OHM_{bonders} = bondPayout
+$$

+Whenever someone purchases a bond, a set number of OHM is minted.
+These OHM will not be released to the bonder all at once - they are vested to the bonder linearly over time.
+The bond payout uses a different formula for different types of bonds.
+Check the [bonding section above](#bonding) to see how it is calculated.

+$$
+OHM_{DAO} = OHM_{bonders}
+$$

+The DAO receives the same amount of OHM as the bonder.
+This represents the DAO profit.

 ## Treasury

 $$